Roblox/roact/docs/tutorials/shop-page.md

 		newFrameProps[key] = value
 	end

-	-- now that we have cloned the scrolling frame props, we add new entries newFrameProps.CanvasSize = UDim2.new(0, 0, 0, canvasHeight)
+	-- now that we have cloned the ScrollingFrame props, we add new entries newFrameProps.CanvasSize = UDim2.new(0, 0, 0, canvasHeight)

 	return Roact.createElement("ScrollingFrame", newFrameProps, {